Judah Cohen: Biography

-Judah Mordechai Cohen was born at Amsterdam, North Holland, Netherlands to Mordechai Levie Cohen (1733—1830) and his wife Rachel Coenraad Blits, a Dutch Jewish couple born in Amsterdam who relocated to Herne Hill, Surrey, England.
-Along with his brother, Hymen Cohen (1762—1845), Judah Cohen was a co-partner in Hymen Cohen & Company which was listed in the London Gazette in 1804 and operated out of 58 Mansell Street: it dealt with trade in the West Indies.
+Judah Mordechai Cohen was born in Amsterdam, Dutch Republic to Mordechai Levie Cohen (1733–1830) and his wife Rachel Coenraad Blits, a Dutch Jewish couple born in Amsterdam who relocated to Herne Hill, Surrey, England.
+Along with his brother, Hymen Cohen (1762–1845), Judah Cohen was a co-partner in Hymen Cohen & Company which was listed in the London Gazette in 1804 and operated out of 58 Mansell Street: it dealt with trade in the West Indies.
 Another partner was Ellis Wolfe of Kingston, Jamaica.